matvej-g/transcendence/progress.md

 - Docker

 # Questions for meeting 20.10.
-- should I do another call on slack for a 5th person?
+- should I do another call on slack for a 5th person? -> wait for person that will decide thursday
 - who will do graphic of the game? -> find out later (?)
 - Docker: nginx + each person has their own container and then we do docker compose to start all together? -> david